-1.3 Confidentiality
+1.2 Confidentiality

-This committee shall function as a peer review committee consistent with federal and state law.
 All members of the committee shall, consistent with the medical staff and hospital confidentiality policies, keep in strict confidence all papers, reports, and information obtained by virtue of membership on the committee.

-- 1.3.1 The credentials file is the property of the hospital and will be maintained with strictest confidence and security.
+- a.
+The credentials file is the property of the hospital and will be maintained with strictest confidence and security.
 The files will be maintained by the designated agent of the hospital in locked file cabinets or in secure electronic format.
 Medical staff and administrative leaders may access credential files for appropriate peer review and institutional reasons.
-Files may be shown to accreditation and licensure agency representatives with permission of the hospital administrator or designee. - 1.3.2 Individual practitioners may review their credentials file under the following circumstances: - a.
-Only upon written request presented to the president of the medical staff or hospital administrator. - b.
+Files may be shown to accreditation and licensure agency representatives with permission of the hospital administrator or designee. - b.
+Individual practitioners may review their credentials file under the following circumstances: - a.
+Only upon written request submitted to the hospital administrator or designee. - b.
 Review of such files will be conducted in the presence of the medical staff service professional, medical staff leader, or a designee of administration. - c.
-Confidential letters of reference or other letters about the practitioner not previously seen by the practitioner may not be reviewed by practitioner.
-These will be sequestered in a separate file and removed from the formal credentials file prior to review by a practitioner. - d.
-Nothing may be removed from or copied from the file. - e.
-The practitioner may make notes for inclusion in the file.
+Confidential letters of reference may not be reviewed by practitioners and will be sequestered in a separate file and removed from the formal credentials file prior to review by a practitioner. - d.
+Nothing may be removed from or copied from the file by the practitioner. - e.
+The practitioner may make notes for inclusion in the file. - f.
+A written or electronic record will be made and placed in the file confirming the dates and circumstances of the review.